 This is the goal of every photo shoot with me – to create strong marketable images for whatever goals you have that were created while experiencing a lifelong positively memorable photo shoot session.
 Lifelong positively memorable for everyone – that may be a lofty goal but one worth pursuing every time.
 So far, so good, and I will bend over backward to do whatever I can, so you have the same experience too.

 My Work Experience

 I went on after high school, and those initial photography courses, to join the U.S. Air Force and California Air National Guard.
 I served full terms for both with an honorable discharge.
 I graduated from California State University, Northridge with a BA in Journalism, with honors.
 Afterward, back in Los Angeles, I worked at two of the largest global public relations firms – Ketchum and MSL – and one of the largest boutiques in technology public relations in California – Capital Relations.
 I later started my own public relations consulting practice working with small business to Fortune 500 technology companies.
 One time, I had a client that knew I loved photography and asked if I could do their product photography.
 That went well, products sold, and so they later asked for headshots for their website update.
 More clients asked.
 This spawned The Light Committee into being, offering headshot photography and other one-on-one photo shoots.
-I have now photographed countless actors, business professionals, artists, creative directors to managing directors, CEOs, and other individual people for 20+ years.
+I have now done countless actor headshots and business or professional headshots for corporate or other business use that include all kinds of professions: attorneys, accountants, artists, CEOs, creative directors, psychologists, real estate agents, and on and on for 20+ years.
+This doesn’t even count the numerous modeling digitals and lifestyle photo shoots too.
 Yes, I have created way more than 100,000 shots!

 The Light Committee